A reader asked if I knew a source of lavender beeswax. She wrote:

 Life in stages

 A newly emerged honey bee worker is called a callow.
-She is readily identified by pale hairs that appear matted or wet and a somewhat slow or awkward gait.
+She has pale hairs that appear matted or wet and a somewhat slow or awkward gait.
 She stays near to her birthplace for a day or two, eating bee bread and honey, while her exoskeleton hardens and her glands develop.

 Once her hypopharyngeal and mandibular glands mature, she becomes a nurse bee, secreting brood food for her sisters or royal jelly for developing queens.
 She remains a nurse for perhaps ten days, from day two through day twelve.
 Then, around day fourteen, she will begin to secrete wax if the colony needs it for making comb, cappings, or queen cups.